-(c) The Taxing Jurisdictions may allow a buyer to request a refund directly from the Taxing Jurisdiction.
+(d) The taxing-member jurisdictions may allow a buyer to request a refund directly from the taxing-member jurisdiction.
+[Ord.
+20-03 § 2 (Att.), 2020.]

-4.30.140 Amended Returns.
+4.30.140150 Amended returns.

 (a) A remote seller or marketplace facilitator may file an amended sales tax return, with supporting documentation, and the Commission may accept the amended return, but only in the following circumstances: